Museum Exhibit: Americans and the Holocaust

-If you are interested in volunteering for the exhibit, please fill out the application here.
+If you are interested in scheduling a tour for your group, please fill out the form here.

 Rio Rancho's Library and Information Services Department is one of 50 U.S. libraries selected to host Americans and the Holocaust, a traveling exhibition from the U.S. Holocaust Memorial Museum that examines the motives, pressures and fears that shaped Americans’ responses to Nazism, war and genocide in Europe during the 1930s and 1940s.

 The touring library exhibition — based on the special exhibition of the same name at the Museum in Washington, D.C. — will travel to U.S. libraries from 2020-2022.

 Americans and the Holocaust will be on display at the Loma Colorado Main Library, along with a series of related special events, from October 12 to November 13, 2021.

 Based on extensive new research of that period, Americans and the Holocaust addresses important themes in American history, exploring the many factors — including the Great Depression, isolationism, xenophobia, racism and antisemitism — that influenced decisions made by the U.S. government, the news media, organizations and individuals as they responded to Nazism.
 This exhibition will challenge the commonly held assumptions that Americans knew little and did nothing about the Nazi persecution and murder of Jews as the Holocaust unfolded.